new-penguin/libretro-pcsx2-launcher-antimicrox/README.md

 2. Associate your games with the Sony - Playstation 2 (PCSX2 Launcher) core

 3. Configure antimicrox to use your distro's 'close window' binding to your controller button preference.
 Or you can use my pre-configured controller mappings [here](https://ufile.io/9t4vnq6m) for the 360 and Xbox One controllers.
 Place in your user ~/ directory.
 In the provided examples I've mapped LS click + RS click to exit PCSX2.
-PCSX2 should be configured to start in fullscreen via settings --> interface --> start fullscreen.

 3. And once done you should be able to launch and switch games directly from the RetroArch menu